kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

 ### Reuse the fields internal/externalTrafficPolicy to offer these routing preferences

-This has been a major topic of discussion in the past, with questions around which field would be appropriate to support a heuristic like `Zone`.
+This has been a major topic of discussion in the past, with questions around which field would be appropriate to support a heuristic like `PreferZone`.
 If we were to in fact use this approach we would be faced with the dilemma of choosing between two less-than-ideal options:

 * Dilute purpose and sacrifice semantic expectation